openshift/cluster-samples-operator/README.md

 The samples resource maintains the following conditions in its status:

-- SamplesExists
--- Indicates the samples have been created in the openshift namespace
+- SamplesExists: Indicates the samples have been created in the openshift namespace
-- ImageChangesInProgress
+- ImageChangesInProgress:
--- This condition is deprecated as of the 4.7 branch of this repository.  `ImageStream` image imports are no longer tracked in real time via conditions on the samples config resource, nor do in progress `ImageStreams` directly affect updates to the `ClusterOperator` instance `openshift-samples`.
+    - This condition is deprecated as of the 4.7 branch of this repository.  `ImageStream` image imports are no longer tracked in real time via conditions on the samples config resource, nor do in progress `ImageStreams` directly affect updates to the `ClusterOperator` instance `openshift-samples`.
 Prolonged errors with `ImageStreams` are reported now by Prometheus alerts.
--- The list of pending imagestreams will be represented by a configmap for each imagestream in the samples operator's namespace (where the imagestream name is the configmap name).
+    - Also, the list of pending imagestreams will be represented by a configmap for each imagestream in the samples operator's namespace (where the imagestream name is the configmap name).
 When the imagestream has completed imports, the respective configmap for the imagestream is deleted.
-- ImportCredentialsExist
--- Credentials for pulling from `registry.redhat.io` exist in the `pull-secret` Secret in the `openshift-config` namespace ... i.e. the install pull secret
+- ImportCredentialsExist: Credentials for pulling from `registry.redhat.io` exist in the `pull-secret` Secret in the `openshift-config` namespace ... i.e. the install pull secret
-- ConfigurationValid
--- True or false based on whether any of the restricted changes noted above have been submitted
+- ConfigurationValid: True or false based on whether any of the restricted changes noted above have been submitted
-- RemovePending
--- Indicator that we have a management state removed setting pending, resulting in deletion of all the resources the operator manages.
+- RemovePending: Indicator that we have a management state removed setting pending, resulting in deletion of all the resources the operator manages.
 Note that deletions do not start while are waiting for any in progress imagestreams to complete.
 This is set to true just prior to executing the deletions, and set to false when the deletions are completed.
 The associated ClusterOperator object for the Samples Operator will have its Progressing condition set to `true` when this Condition is `true` (though typically the deletions occur fairly quickly).
-- ImportImageErrorsExist
+- ImportImageErrorsExist:
--- Indicator of which imagestreams had errors during the image import phase for one of their tags -- True when an error has occurred
+    - Indicator of which imagestreams had errors during the image import phase for one of their tags
+    - True when an error has occurred
--- The configmap associated with the imagestream will remain in the samples operator's namespace.
+    - The configmap associated with the imagestream will remain in the samples operator's namespace.
 There will be a key in the configmap's data map for each imagestreamtag, where the value of the entry will be the error message reported in the imagestream status.
-- MigrationInProgress
--- This condition is deprecated as of the 4.7 branch of this repository.
+- MigrationInProgress: This condition is deprecated as of the 4.7 branch of this repository.
 Upgrade tracking is now achieved via the other conditions and both the per imagestream configmaps and the imagestream-to-image configmap.

 # CVO Cluster Operator Status